ryuryu-ymj/mannot/README.md

 ## Changelog
 * v0.4.0:
   - Added `markuw` and `markub` functions.
+  - Added `anchor-inset` parameter to `annot` to adjust the spacing between the marked content and the leader line (Issue #11).
   - Fixed an issue where the align-point (`&`) did not work inside the `mark` function (Issue #9).
   - Fixed a layout calculation bug in `core-mark` where nested marks inside fractions caused shifted bounding boxes (Issue #10).
 * v0.3.3: